 Closer to home, members can attend one of the numerous regional SBE Conferences, organized by local Chapters or in conjunction with the SBE National Office.

 SBE offers its members free use of instructional and informational tapes from the SBE Video Library.
-Members can also purchase books on broadcast engineering related subjects through the SBE Bookstore, at significant discounts.
+Members can also purchase books on broadcast engineering-related subjects through the SBE Bookstore, at significant discounts.

 In 1977, SBE established a Certification Program to recognize and raise the professional status of Broadcast Engineers by providing standards of professional competence.
 Through the years, it has become recognized in the industry as the primary method of verifying the attainment of educational standards.
-More then 3,200 individuals currently hold an SBE Certification.
+More than 3,200 individuals currently hold an SBE Certification.
 Independent surveys continually show that those with SBE Certification earn higher salaries than those without.